maroch0/PFC-BePositive/README.md

-# Final project of the web application development course.
+# Final project of the web development course.

 ## Project summary: